Analysis | If voters are wary of stating support for Trump in polls, why does he outperform GOP Senate candidates?

 The president doesn’t usually go into why those points should be added, but he appears to subscribe to what’s become known as the “shy Trump voter” theory: that Trump supporters are 1) unwilling to share their support, 2) interested in fooling pollsters or 3) not included in polling.
 Add those factors, and, boom, throw however many points you want on top of existing poll numbers.

 For Trump, this theory has the happy side effect of making his support look larger than it otherwise would be.
-He’s not trailing former vice president Joe Biden; add X number of points and, suddenly, you’ve got a tie.
+He’s not trailing former vice president Joe Biden; add X number of points, and, suddenly, you’ve got a tie.

 For external observers, though, it raises an interesting question: To what extent, if any, are polls missing Trump’s support?
-Clearly some state polls missed the mark in 2016, leading forecasts to assume he had less of a chance of winning than he actually did.
+Clearly, some state polls missed the mark in 2016, leading forecasts to assume he had less of a chance of winning than he did.
 Was it because Trump supporters weren’t included or were wary of talking to pollsters?

 Research after the fact assessed the idea that pollsters were being misled.